Skip to content

 License

-Fedify is licensed under the AGPL 3.0.
-By opening a pull request, you agree to license your contribution under the AGPL 3.0.
+Fedify is licensed under the MIT License.
+By opening a pull request, you agree to license your contribution under the MIT License.
 If you cannot agree to this license, please do not open a pull request.

 Coding conventions